 Verbal update from the Democratic Services Manager

-The Democratic Services Manager opened up questions from the committee on the strategy.
+The Democratic Services Manager welcomed any questions from the Committee.

 The Committee asked the following: